GloriaOlaleye/NYC-Traffic-Accidents/README.md

 Data source: <a href="https://maven-datasets.s3.amazonaws.com/NYC+Traffic+Accidents/NYC_Collisions.zip">NYC_Traffic_Accidents</a>

-Recommended Analysis
+### Business Questions

-Compare the % of total accidents by month.
+1. Compare the % of total accidents by month.
 Do you notice any seasonal patterns?

-Break down accident frequency by day of week and hour of day.
+2. Break down accident frequency by day of week and hour of day.
 Based on this data, when do accidents occur most frequently?

-On which particular street were the most accidents reported?
+3. On which particular street were the most accidents reported?
 What does that represent as a % of all reported accidents?

-What was the most common contributing factor for the accidents reported?
+4. What was the most common contributing factor for the accidents reported?
 What about for fatal accidents specifically?